Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Case of the Generalized Eilenberg-MacLane Spectra

 We can now demonstrate the resolvability of $\Sigma^n\text{H}\F_p$.

 \begin{Proposition} For each $n \in \Z$, $\Sigma^n\emph{H}\F_p$ is resolvable. \end{Proposition}

 \begin{proof} Consider again the pushout square

-and the map $J_n \to \overline{\text{C}}{}^\bullet(\Sigma^n\text{H}\F_p)$ which we constructed earlier in this section.
-Upon applying $\text{U}$ to the pushout square, as $\text{U}$ is a left adjoint and maps to the opposite category of spectra, we get a pullback square of spectra as follows:
+and the map $J_n \to \widebar{\text{C}}{}^\bullet(\Sigma^n\text{H}\F_p)$ which we constructed earlier in this section.
+Upon applying $\text{U}$ to the pushout square, as $\text{U}$ is a left adjoint and maps to the opposite category of spectra, we get a pullback square of spectra as follows.

-Here the vertical maps are fibrations because $\overline{\mathbf{E}}_{\textbf{st}}^\dagger\overline{\F}_p[n] \to \overline{\mathbf{E}}_{\textbf{st}}^\dagger\text{C}\overline{\F}_p[n]$ is a cofibration between cell algebras and because, by Proposition~\ref{prop:spec_coch_adj_qadj}, $\text{U}$ maps cofibrations between cofibrant algebras to fibrations of spectra.
+Here the vertical maps are fibrations because $\widebar{\mathbf{E}}_{\textbf{st}}^\dagger\overline{\F}_p[n] \to \widebar{\mathbf{E}}_{\textbf{st}}^\dagger\text{C}\overline{\F}_p[n]$ is a cofibration between cell algebras and because, by Proposition~\ref{prop:spec_coch_adj_qadj}, $\text{U}$ maps cofibrations between cofibrant algebras to fibrations of spectra.
 By Proposition~\ref{prop:cell_model_EM}, the unit of the derived adjunction is represented by the composite

 so that we need to show that this map is weak equivalence.
 We saw in the proof of Proposition~\ref{prop:spec_coch_adj_qadj} that $\text{U}\overline{\mathbf{E}}^\dagger_{\textbf{st}}X$ is a strict $\Omega$-spectrum, and so a fibrant spectrum, when $X$ is a complex of finite type.
 This implies that all spectra in the square above are fibrant.
 By Proposition~\ref{prop:Utosquare} and the long exact sequence in stable homotopy groups, we have that $\pi_i^{\text{st}}(\text{U}J_n)$ is $\F_p$ when $i = n$, and zero otherwise.
-Thus, it suffices to show that the map $\Sigma^n\text{H}\F_p \to \text{U}J_n$, say $\eta$, is an isomorphism on $\pi^{\text{st}}_n$.
+Thus, it suffices to show that the map $\Sigma^n\text{H}\F_p \to \text{U}J_n$, given by the composite above, and denoted by say $\eta$, is an isomorphism on $\pi^{\text{st}}_n$.
 This amounts to showing that the map